architech-boards/brancaboard/source/mainfunc.rst

     - From network means FAIL
     Variable → TxBuffer_FAIL5

-In case of errors is called the function:
+in case of errors is called the function:

 ::